LucaFoschini/UCSBDataScienceBootcamp2015/README.md

 ## [Computer Basics (Day 1)](../..//tree/master/Day01_ComputerBasics)

-  - Unix, terminal, ssh, textutils
+  - Unix Basics
+    - How to open and use the terminal
+    - How to connect to Unix servers (ssh)
+    - Text manipulation and command-line magic
+  - Git
+    - The importance of version control
-  - Introduce github, reproducibility and scientific method.
-Version control everything you do.
+    - Github, reproducibility and the scientific method
-  - Open source your data and code whenever you can.
+  - Python and Jupyter notebooks
-  - Introduction to Python on IPython notebook.
+    - Introduction to python
+    - Jupyter (née IPython) notebooks
+    - Will be used throughout rest of the bootcamp

 ## [Everything Data (Day 2)](../..//tree/master/Day02_EverythingData)